galetaire/spahousing/pages/posts/cement.md

 # Interpretation and observations

-The chart from above shows the evolution of cement consumption, and its comparison with the evolution of housing prices (inflation adjusted).
+The chart from above shows the evolution of cement consumption, compared to the evolution of housing prices (inflation adjusted).
 Some brief observations:

 - **Observation A**: Both are positively correlated variables (+0.63).
-- **Observation B**: Real-estate cycles are readily apparent, with moments of expansion and recession, linked to debt cycles.
+- **Observation B**: Real-estate cycles are readily apparent, with moments of expansion and recession.
-- **Observation C**: Cement consumption is linked to housing construction.
-The fact that housing construction has come to a screeching halt is an important event to consider going forward.
+- **Observation C**: Cement consumption is linked to home construction.
+The fact that home construction has come to a screeching halt is an important event to consider going forward.

 # Data sources